-In the period July 2017 to June 2018, the project partners completed environmental compliance documents for an expansion of the Pure Water Monterey treatment facility capacity to 5.0 million gallons per day (mgd) from 4.0 mgd.
+In the period July 2018 to June 2019, the project partners completed environmental compliance documents for an expansion of the Pure Water Monterey treatment facility capacity to 5.0 million gallons per day (mgd) from 4.0 mgd.
 The expansion will allow for the delivery of up to 600 AFA of purified recycled water to the Marina Coast Water District.
 The team also successfully obtained water rights for the project, secured State Revolving Fund loan monies from the State Water Resources Control Board (SWRCB) to build the project, and certified an Addendum to the Environmental Impact Report to add the Monterey Pipeline and Hilby Pump Station.
-Construction on the Monterey Pipeline began in late 2016 with the District acting as Project Manager for environmental compliance assurance.
-When completed, the pipeline will allow Pure Water Monterey water to be delivered to the ASR wells in the winter.
+The pipeline was completed during the period covered by this report.
+The pipeline will allow Pure Water Monterey water to be supplied to Pebble Beach, Carmel and Carmel Valley and also allow excess Carmel River water to be delivered to the ASR wells in the winter.
 Construction on all components of Pure Water Monterey began in 2017.
-Completion was expected in late-2018, but construction was delayed into 2019.
+Completion was expected in late-2019.

-Aquifer Storage and Recovery (ASR) - The District continued to work with FORA and the City of Seaside on expanding property at the Santa Margarita site to install permanent pipelines connecting the Phase 1 and 2 sites and an expanded back-flush pit.
-A design to expand the backflush pit was completed and a preliminary plan for construction of treatment facilities was circulated for review.
+Aquifer Storage and Recovery (ASR) - The District worked with FORA and the City of Seaside on expanding property at the Santa Margarita site to install permanent pipelines connecting the Phase 1 and 2 sites and an expanded back-flush pit.
+A design to add a new chemical treatment facility at the Santa Margarita site was started in 2019.

-Local Water Projects- For a fourth year, the District continued to provide grants to local public entities to help them pursue small water projects, including: (1) the City of Monterey for evaluating capture and reuse of urban stormwater, (2) The Pebble Beach Company for a non-potable supply well for irrigation of its Del Monte Golf Course, and (3) the City of Seaside for drilling a new well.
-Previously funded local projects are making progress: Pacific Grove began operations of its "Water Factory" in January 2018.
-The City of Monterey partnered with M1W to develop a stormwater resource plan for the Monterey Peninsula and Carmel Valley with additional grant funds from Prop.
-1. The City of Seaside has not yet moved forward with a new well.

-Odello Property/Water Rights Transfer -The District passed Ordinance No. 165 to establish a Water Entitlement to Malpaso LLC, based on its existing license from the SWRCB for the old Odello property south of the Carmel River and east of Highway One.
+Local Water Projects- For a fifth year, the District continued to provide grants to local public entities to help them pursue small water projects.
+Previously funded local projects are making progress: Pacific Grove which began operations of its "Water Factory" in January 2018 completed a second irrigation season; The City of Monterey partnered with M1W to develop a stormwater resource plan for the Monterey Peninsula with additional grant funds from Prop.
+1; The Pebble Beach Company built a non-potable supply well for irrigation of its Del Monte Golf Course; and The City of Seaside for drilling a new well.
+Odello Property/Water Rights Transfer - In 2018, the District passed Ordinance No. 165 to establish a Water Entitlement to Malpaso LLC, based on its existing license from the SWRCB for the old Odello property south of the Carmel River and east of Highway One.
 This became the model for similar ordinances for other water right transfers.
-Several home remodels and business expansions have been accomplished with water from the Malpaso entitlement.
+Several home remodels and business expansions have been accomplished with water from the